panzek/fem-code/README.md

 <br>

-* 404: When I try to access a page that does not exist, the 404.html page is showed.
+* 404: When I try to access a page that does not exist, the 404.html page is shown.
 ![404 Page](docs/404.JPG)

 <br>